fChristenson/My-life-as-a-programmer/README.md

 ### Popular

-> What is a fullstack developer?

-> What responsibilities does a fullstack developer have?

-> What is most important for a fullstack developer?

-> How do I become a great fullstack developer?

-> What tools do fullstack developer need to know about?

 > How do I make a good odesk profile?

 > what are employers looking for in a odesk developer?